jquast/telnetlib3/README.rst

      <TelnetWriter server mode:local -lineflow +xon_any +slc_sim client-will:NAWS,NEW_ENVIRON,TTYPE>

-Both command-line scripts accept argument ``--shell=my_module.fn_shell`` describing a python module path to an async function of signature ``async def shell(reader, writer)``, just as the above examples.
+Both command-line scripts accept argument ``--shell=my_module.fn_shell`` describing a python module path to an function of signature ``async def shell(reader, writer)``, as in the above examples.

 Encoding
 --------